kvz/bash3boilerplate/FAQ.md

 ## How do I incorporate BASH3 Boilerplate into my own project?

-You can incorporate BASH3 Boilerplate into your project in one of two ways:
+After [installing b3bp](http://bash3boilerplate.sh/#installation), you can incorporate it into your project in one of two ways:

 1. Copy the desired portions of [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) into your own script.
-1. Download [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) and start pressing the delete-key for unwanted things
+2. Use [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) as a template and start pressing the delete-key for unwanted things

 Once the `main.sh` has been tailor-made for your project you could either append your own script in the same file, or source it:

 1. Copy [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) into the same directory as your script and then edit and embed it into your script using Bash's `source` include feature, e.g.

 ```bash
 #!/usr/bin/env bash
 source main.sh
 ```

-1. Source [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) in your script or at the command line
+2. Source [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) in your script or at the command line

 ```bash
 #!/usr/bin/env bash
 source main.sh